nasa/cape/doc/index.rst

         $ pycart -f run.json --aero

-The last option to be highlighted on the front page is the data book plot option.
-This will read the data from the current data book and create plots of the force and/or moment coefficients that the user selects as a function of variables that the user also specifies.
+The last option to be highlighted on the front page is the automated report generation capability.
+This command generates a multipage PDF based on settings in the "Report" section of :file:`run.json` that usually gives a summary of each case in the run directory on its own page.

     .. code-block:: bash

-        $ pycart -f run.json --plot
+        $ pycart -f run.json --report

 There are many more flags to `pycart`, including options to compress or archive folders, plot iterative histories, and constrain to only a subset of the run